Skip to content

 Install Func

-It is recommended to enable Guance integration - extension - hosted Func: all prerequisites will be automatically installed, please continue with the script installation
+It is recommended to activate Guance integration - extension - hosted Func: all prerequisites are automatically installed, please continue with the script installation.

 If you deploy Func yourself, refer to Self-deployed Func